-VII.
-Per diem allowances are calculated based on the last business location of the travel day.
+Per diem Calculation

 For overnight travel, the calculation is based on the location of lodging for each night of travel.
 For the final return date, the meal per diem is based on the location of the prior night's lodging.